zuspec/zuspec.github.io/docs/zuspec_pythonic_hw_dev/Zuspec_PythonModelDrivenHardwareDesign.md

 Statistics reports a labor-market size of 76,800 for hardware engineers vs a labor-market size of 1,534,790 for software engineers (inclusive of all disciplines in both cases).
-Given are from the perspecitive have been initiated from a hardware design perspective, precisely because of unique semantics required to accurately capture the details of hardware design and verification models.
+Given are from the perspective have been initiated from a hardware design perspective, precisely because of unique semantics required to accurately capture the details of hardware design and verification models.
 This, in itself, is a core challenge.
 Since the collective challenge is the system, crossover is a key measure of success.
 Specifically, how readily can a software discipline make use of an artifact created by a hardware